-Citizens Project is a local grassroots nonprofit 501(c)3 organization spotlighting issues in the Pikes Peak region and mobilizing people to strengthen the traditional values of our nation: equal rights, individual freedoms, separation of church and state, civic engagement, and respect for diversity.
+Citizens Project is a local nonprofit 501(c)3 organization spotlighting issues in the Pikes Peak region and mobilizing people to strengthen our community by promoting equity, inclusion, separation of church and state, civic engagement, and social justice.
 We educate the community through our online newsletter and nonpartisan voter guides, we monitor local government and public schools to ensure that rights and freedoms are upheld, and we mobilize residents to make their voices heard.

 We envision a Pikes Peak community that is a vibrant democracy in which equal rights are protected, individual freedoms are secure, differences are respected, and people fully participate in civic and community life.

 Equity and Inclusion: Citizens Project works to educate and empower people in the Pikes Peak region to move beyond mere tolerance and embrace all members of our community, regardless of race, economic status, ethnicity, religion, national origin, gender, age, sexual orientation, or physical or mental ability.
-Through our outreach, we seek to create spaces in which respectful discourse about our differences and similarities can occur.
+Through our outreach, we seek to promote equity in our public spaces and challenge community members to uphold this value.

 Civic Engagement: A vibrant democracy requires that voters be informed, have access to communicate with elected leaders, and have the opportunity to help shape public policy.
 Citizens Project ensures protection of our local democracy through protecting the right to vote, hosting educational forums, publishing voter guides, and working collaboratively with community to promote equitable public policy.